OpenTransport/vocabulary/gtfs/README.md

  * [dct:date](http://purl.org/dc/terms/date) - the date the CalendarDateRule applies
  * [gtfs:dateAddition](http://vocab.gtfs.org/terms#dateAddition) - A boolean whether to add (true) or remove (false) a date

+### gtfs:FareClass

+A fare class defines a class of pricing.
+It's a subclass of [schema:PriceSpecification](https://schema.org/PriceSpecification) and extends it with transit specific properties.

+_Mandatory properties_
+ * schema:price
+ * schema:priceCurrency
+ * gtfs:paymentMethod: is gtfs:OnBoard or gtfs:BeforeBoarding
+ * gtfs:transfers - one of these: gtfs:NoTransfersAllowed, gtfs:OneTransfersAllowed, gtfs:TwoTransfersAllowed, gtfs:UnlimitedTransfersAllowed

+_Optional properties_
+ * rdfs:label - a label for the fare category
+ * gtfs:transferExpiryTime - time until a transfer expires (in seconds)
+ * gtfs:route - the ticket is applicable to this route
+ * gtfs:origin, gtfs:destination - select to which origin and destination it applies
+ * gtfs:zone - is applicable to a certain gtfs:Zone

+### gtfs:Zone

+A class to describe a zone

+_Optional properties_
+ * rdfs:label - a label to give to the specific zone

 ### gtfs:Shape

 > Discussion: wouldn't it be better to reuse GML?